-Western Union and the Western Union Foundation have announced more than USD $110,000 in aid to the Australian Red Cross to support their efforts to fight the Australia bush fires.
-Additional fundraising efforts are being organized by Western Union employees and agents in communities around the globe, including Western Union Agent Direct Flights International – Australia.
-All donations to the Western Union Foundation made through the U.S. Western Union mobile app between Jan.
-16 – Feb.
-29, 2020 will be directed to the Australian Red Cross.
+Western Union and the Western Union Foundation responded in January 2020 with more than USD $133,000 in aid to the Australian Red Cross to support their efforts to fight the Australia bushfires.
+Additional fundraising efforts were organized by Western Union employees and agents in communities around the globe, including Western Union Agent Direct Flights International – Australia.

 “The size and scale of these fires in many parts of Australia is unprecedented, but so is the incredible wave of support we’ve seen from people and businesses around the country and overseas,” said Belinda Dimovski, Head of Engagement and Support at Australian Red Cross.

-The aid package will support the Australian Red Cross Disaster Relief and Recovery fund, which is raising funds to help Red Cross emergency teams continue to respond to the devastating fires by staffing evacuation centers, locating missing loved ones, providing emergency grants to those who have lost their homes and training first responders.
+The aid package supported the Australian Red Cross Disaster Relief and Recovery fund, which raised funds to help Red Cross emergency teams respond to the devastating fires by staffing evacuation centers, locating missing loved ones, providing emergency grants to those who have lost their homes and training first responders.

 Boots on the Ground